PostgreSQL is an object-relational database management system based on POSTGRES 4.2.

-On the one hand, if the client application runs within another interactive app available on UCloud (see, e.g., OmniDB), one can connect directly to the PostgreSQL server as outlined here.
-In this case the server hostname is configured as an external parameter via the option Connect to other jobs.
+On the one hand, if the client application runs within another interactive app available on UCloud, one can connect directly to the PostgreSQL server as described here.
+In this case the server hostname is configured as an external parameter via the Connect to other jobs optional parameter.

-On the other hand, if the PosgreSQL client is a third-party application, which is not deployed on UCloud, it is necessary to assign a static IP address to the server, using the corresponding option Add public IP.
+On the other hand, if the PosgreSQL client is a third-party application not running on UCloud, it is necessary to assign a static IP address to the server, using the Add public IP option.
 In addition, it is necessary to edit the client configuration file

 pg_hba.conf and change the lines referring to the host as reported below: